-The past few months have brought lots of uncertainty and requirements for change in how we educate children.
 Change—especially for children in any capacity—is hard, but one thing always helps…music!
-Here are 3 quick tips on how music-based rituals can help alleviate transitions (like drop-off times and mask-wearing) and enhance child and family engagement.Continue reading “3 Ways Music-Based Rituals Help Alleviate Back-to-School Change”
+Here are 3 quick tips on how music-based rituals can help alleviate transitions (like drop-off times and hand washing) and enhance child and family engagement.Continue reading “3 Ways Music-Based Rituals Help Alleviate Back-to-School Change”

 Routines bring motivation, productivity, comfort, and even relaxation.
-And musical routines can help secure healthy morning and evenings to jumpstart your family’s school year success.
+And musical routines can help secure healthy morning and evenings to jumpstart success.

 While routines provide continuity, comfort and security for children, rituals provide children with the opportunity to build connections with others.
 In a sense, rituals are routines with “extra sparkle.”
 Families often have rituals associated with holidays and birthdays.
 According to Becky Bailey, author of I Love You Rituals, “loving, healthy rituals foster the development of loving, emotionally healthy children.”
 From infancy on, children count on rituals and routines for comfort and security.
 Routines comfort children and serve as cues for what is expected of them, giving children a sense of control over their environment.
 When a child knows what will happen next and what is expected of him, he will be better able to participate and to act independently, which is an important developmental step (Poole 1998).